lambdaclass/concrete/ROADMAP.md

     trap), with source, hint, and report behavior documented.
 Gate that a new diagnostic code declares owner/category and appears in the ledger.

+15a.
+Add a pipeline diagnostic-quality contract.
+    Phase 6.5 should not only ensure that errors are caught early; it should also ensure they are useful.
+Every user-facing pipeline diagnostic must have a phase owner, stable code, primary source span, human message, machine-readable JSON fields, and a clear reason why that phase owns the rejection.
+When an actionable recovery exists, the diagnostic should include a hint; when the failure came from a fuzzer/gate/counterexample, the saved fixture should include a replay command.
+Internal generated names, implementation sentinels, LLVM/linker text, or Lean panic details must not leak into the main user message unless they are explicitly marked as compiler-internal context.

+    Done when a diagnostic-quality gate samples parse, check, mono/corecheck, lower/SSA, emit/backend, proof/report, and runtime-obligation failures and asserts the required fields exist in both human and JSON output.
+Include one red-team fixture where an error is technically caught at the right phase but lacks a source span, code, hint, owner, or JSON field; the gate must fail.

 16. Remove or encapsulate stringly internal sentinels.
     Internal names such as `__last_expr`, `__destr_*`, mono suffixes, generated temporaries, and lowered helper names must be produced through one hygienic